 - Highly engaged business units show a 21% greater profitability.

-As these data points conclude: a corporate employee engagement strategy can deliver measurable results.
-Whereas the lack of one will cast a direct negative impact on your bottom lines.
+As these data points conclude, a corporate employee engagement strategy can deliver measurable results, while the lack of one will have a direct negative impact on your bottom lines.

-In a study conducted by Gallup, it was found that even in times of Coronavirus, there was a rise in the percentage of engaged workers in US companies.
-Those employees who are highly involved in and committed to their work and workplace reached 38%.
-This is the highest level since Gallup began tracking this metric.
+A study conducted by Gallup found that even during Coronavirus outbreaks, the percentage of engaged workers in US companies rose.
+The number of employees who are highly involved in and committed to their work and workplace reached 38%, the highest level since Gallup began tracking this metric.

 How to Improve Employee Engagement: 6 Strategies That Work